 One final good check: ARE THEY ON IMDB?
 If so, they may be legit.
 If not, they aren’t working in the casting business.

-Let's start with the managers.
+Let’s start with the managers.
 Like their name implies they are responsible for managing your career development.
-They are responsible for helping you keep your game up.
 Whether its training, networking, marketing, or personal coaching they will make sure that your career keeps its forward momentum.
 They would rather steer you towards a low budget masterpiece that will get you limelighted than a full paying career wrecker of sequel number 5.

 Anyone who can legally enter into a contract can be your manager.
 But when you’re just starting out it might be better to manage yourself.

-A manager and agent will probably find you, when you're ready.
-You may have heard this before.
-Working actors that do acting for a living say this is true.
-Concentrate on creating a body of work.
-Here's a great website of someone who has done that very well:
+A manager and agent will probably find you– when you’re ready.
+When you’re on set, asking working actors about this.
+For ow, concentrate on creating a body of work.
+Here’s a great website of someone who has done that very well: benwhitehair.com

 The Talent Managers Association is a self governing group that seeks to maintain a high level of ethics and standard compensation.
 Effective managers only handle a few talent at a time.
-This makes sense.
-They can't be focused on you if they're overseeing even 20 or 30 others, much less hundreds.
+This makes sense: they can’t be focused on you if they’re overseeing 20 or 30 others, much less hundreds.
 A legit talent manager will be choosy and you will fill a part of his/her portfolio… which is a funny way to say it, but it gets the point across.

 Talent agents serve an entirely different role than a manager.
 They are the ones who’ll scan the breakdowns and submit you for the roles they think you have a good chance of possibly landing.
 Then you’ll audition for the role.
 If you don’t perform well in the audition or turn off the casting people (late, unprepared, rude), you may embarrass your agent and not get sent out much more.
 You’ve got to perform at a high level.

 Agents also operate as the buffer between you and production.
-It's the agent who will step in when production ask you to do something you didn't sign up for.
-The agent will negotiate your salary.
-The agent will act as the bad cop so you can distance yourself from any hard feelings or problems that might arise.
+It’s the agent who will step in when production ask you to do something you didn’t sign up for.
+The agent will negotiate your salary and act as the bad cop so you can distance yourself from any hard feelings or problems that might arise.